baurigae/plesetsk/README.md

 The screenshot included shows app icons in the launcher [from the Flattr set](https://github.com/NitruxSA/flattr-icons)

+The panel transparency is set to 70 via Unity Tweak Tool

 **Plesetsk** is all about Ubuntu 14.04 with Unity and Gnome 3.10.